Don't Be a Victim of Coronavirus-related Scams

 Our "Know Your U.S. Treasury Check" campaign contains information that consumers and financial institutions can use to identify counterfeit U.S Treasury checks by knowing what to look for and where to look.

-For more information or to report a COVID-19 related scam, please contact your local Secret Service Field Office.
+To report a COVID-19 related scam, please contact your local Secret Service Field Office.